Stan Laurel: Legacy and honours

 Laurel and Hardy are featured on the cover of the Beatles' 1967 album Sgt.
 Pepper's Lonely Hearts Club Band.
 In 1989, a statue of Laurel was erected in Dockwray Square, North Shields, Tyne and Wear, England, where he lived at No. 8 from 1897 to 1902.
 The steps down from the Square to the North Shields Fish Quay were said to have inspired the piano-moving scene in The Music Box.
-In a 2005 UK poll, Comedians' Comedian, Laurel and Hardy were ranked top double act, and seventh overall.
+In a 2005 UK poll, Comedians' Comedian, Laurel and Hardy were ranked top double act and seventh overall.
 Along with Hardy, Laurel was inducted into the Grand Order of Water Rats.

-Neil Brand wrote a radio play entitled Stan, broadcast in 2004 on BBC Radio 4 and subsequently on BBC Radio 4 Extra, starring Tom Courtenay as Stan Laurel, in which Stan visits Oliver Hardy after Hardy has suffered his stroke and tries to say the things to his dying friend and partner that have been left unsaid.
+Neil Brand wrote a radio play titled Stan, broadcast in 2004 on BBC Radio 4 and subsequently on BBC Radio 4 Extra, starring Tom Courtenay as Stan Laurel, in which Stan visits Oliver Hardy after Hardy has had his stroke and tries to say the things to his dying friend and partner that have been left unsaid.
 In 2006, BBC Four showed a drama called Stan, based on Brand's radio play, in which Laurel meets Hardy on his deathbed and reminisces about their career.

-A plaque on the Bull Inn, Bottesford, Leicestershire, England, marks Laurel and Hardy appearing in Nottingham over Christmas 1952, and staying with Laurel's sister, Olga, who was the landlady of the pub.
+A plaque on the Bull Inn, Bottesford, Leicestershire, England, marks Laurel and Hardy appearing in Nottingham over Easter 1952 and Christmas 1953, and staying with Laurel's sister, Olga, who was the landlady of the pub.
 In 2008, a statue of Stan Laurel was unveiled in Bishop Auckland, County Durham, on the site of the Eden Theatre.
 In April 2009, a bronze statue of Laurel and Hardy was unveiled in Ulverston.

 There is a Laurel and Hardy Museum in Stan's hometown of Ulverston.
 There are two Laurel and Hardy museums in Hardy's hometown of Harlem, Georgia.
 One is operated by the town of Harlem, and the other is a private museum owned and operated by Gary Russeth, a Harlem resident.
-Jefferson Drive in Ulverston is named after him.

-In 2013 Gail Louw and Jeffrey Holland debuted a short one-man play "...And this is my friend Mr Laurel" at the Camden Fringe festival.
+In 2013, Gail Louw and Jeffrey Holland debuted a short one-man play "...And this is my friend Mr Laurel" at the Camden Fringe festival.
 The play, starring Holland as Laurel, was taken on tour of the UK in 2014 until June 2015.

 In the 2018 film Stan & Ollie, Steve Coogan portrayed Laurel (a performance which saw him nominated for the BAFTA for Best Actor in a Leading Role) and John C. Reilly played Hardy.
 Developed by BBC Films, the film is set in the twilight of their careers, and focuses on their farewell tour of Britain and Ireland's variety halls in 1953.

-In 2019 Laurel was voted the greatest ever British comedian by a panel on the British television channel Gold.
+In 2019, Laurel was voted the greatest ever British comedian by a panel on the British television channel Gold.